Hawaii Attorney General: Revival

 On August 26, 1862, Kamehameha IV revived the office and appointed Charles Coffin Harris as attorney general.
 Having an attorney general proved useful on constitutional matters.
 Kamehameha V insisted on a new constitution that would restore some of the power to the monarchy that had been lost over time.
 Harris issued his legal opinion that the king had such a right and produced an early draft.
 A constitutional convention failed to reach agreement, so Harris got the cabinet to negotiate directly with Kamehameha V leading to the promulgation of the 1864 Constitution.

 Controversies

 A more modern controversy happened with the failed 1998 confirmation by the state senate of popular sitting attorney general Margery Bronster, as political payback for her actions to reform the corrupt Kamehameha Schools/Bishop Estate whose trustees were friends of various powerful legislators, many Hawaiʻi residents called for the right to elect the attorney general.
 Several attempts failed to create the constitutional amendment.

+In 2026, the US government decertified and defunded Hawai‘i’s Medicaid Fraud Control Unit (part of the AG's responsibility) as one of the lowest-performing fraud units in the country.
+Demands to improve their performance began in 2014, in the Obama Administration.
+From 2021 to 2025, Hawai‘i’s Medicaid funding increased by 27%, as Medicaid enrollment went up 40%.
+MFCU did not obtain a single fraud indictment from 2021 to 2025.